 As each judgment comes up in your mind, give yourself a moment of self-empathy.
 That is, be a compassionate witness to your own pain.
 There’s an important distinction between empathy and sympathy.
-Sympathy involves thoughts like “Poor me!
-I’m such a victim, this is unfair!”
+Sympathy involves thoughts like “Poor thing, I’m such a victim, this is unfair!”
 Instead, step outside of yourself just enough to be able to observe your pain.
 Challenge yourself to feel deep compassion for what you’re going through right now.

 Stretch Out Those Peaceful Moments

 The human connection CODE (Communication Of Deep Empathy) works in a similar way.
 You empower yourself to heal your triggers.
 You learn how to simply dilute the pain of your own harsh reactions, such as anger.
 Remember, anger is born out of judgment.
 Let go of the judgment and observe the situation objectively like a video camera.
 That’s when the anger vanishes for just a moment.
-Practice doing that daily, and you find you can stay in that now moment a bit longer.
-As you stretch out those moments of deep inner peace, eventually you become desensitized to even the most irritating trigger.
+Practice doing that daily, and you find you can stay in that objective now-moment a bit longer.
+As you stretch out those moments of deep inner peace, eventually you become increasingly desensitized to even the most irritating trigger.

 Do try this as soon as you possibly can.
 It takes only a minute or two to start.
 Imagine how relieved and liberated you’ll feel when you finally get that proverbial monkey off your back!
 If you like, share your experiences as you heal your triggers here on my blog site.
-Experiment with this as much as you like, and let the self-healing begin!
+Experiment with this as much as you like, and let the self-soothing and self-healing begin.
 You can also share your experiences and questions here: https://www.facebook.com/ConnectionCode/